artsy/hokusai/README.md

 Ensure the environment variables `$AWS_ACCESS_KEY_ID`, `$AWS_SECRET_ACCESS_KEY`, `$AWS_REGION` and optionally, `$AWS_ACCOUNT_ID` are set in your shell.

-Now run `hokusai install` to install Hokusai's dependencies.
+Run `hokusai install` to install Hokusai's dependencies.
 You'll need to provide the S3 bucket name and key of your org's kubectl config file.

 To upgrade to the latest changes in this repo, run `(sudo) pip install --upgrade .`